-Please also note that those documents included in the attached Annex that originate from third parties are disclosed for information only and cannot be re-used without the agreement of the originators, who hold a copyright on them.
-They do not reflect the position of the Commission and cannot be quoted as such.
+Please also note that those documents included in the attached Annex that originate from third parties are disclosed for information only and cannot be re-used without the agreement of the originators, who hold a copyright on them in accordance with the Berne Convention for the Protection of Literary and Artistic Works (Paris Act, 1971) and the relevant EU Directives.
+Furthermore, they do not reflect the position of the Commission and cannot be quoted as such.